vikchupak/ELK-theory/deploy.md

-Amazon OpenSearch Service + Logstash + Filebeat > deploy to AWS EKS
+- Amazon OpenSearch Service + Logstash + Filebeat > deploy to AWS EKS.
+- AWS uses a term "domain" to point to "OpenSearch cluster".
+While OpenSearch itself uses the term cluster internally, AWS adds domain to emphasize:
+  - Managed service boundary (you don’t manage individual nodes directly).
+  - Billing and resource grouping.
+  - Unique endpoint for API access (each domain gets its own URL).

 # AWS-managed service
 - **Amazon Elasticsearch Service.** Before **2021**.
 It ran the official `Elasticsearch 7.x and Kibana 7.x` from Elastic under the Apache 2.0 license.